Blog November 20th, 2018 by Nortal

 We all are pretty familiar with the traditional method of measuring productivity of lawyers: their billable hour counts.
 Even there, people are discounting that metric.
 The only goal of billable hours is higher partner profits.
 From that article:

 The relevant output for an attorney shouldn’t be total hours spent on tasks, but rather useful work product that meets client needs.
 Total elapsed time without regard to the quality of the result reveals nothing about a worker’s value.
 More hours devoted to a task can often lead to the opposite of true productivity.
 Common sense says that the fourteenth hour of work can’t be as valuable as the sixth.
 Fatigue compromises effectiveness.
 That’s why the Department of Transportation imposes rest periods after interstate truckers’ prolonged stints behind the wheel.
 Logic should dictate that absurdly high billable hours result in compensation penalties.

 Hey, there’s something interesting.
 “Useful work product that meets the client needs.”
 How does Scrum define success?
 Value delivered to the business.
 It says nothing of how you determine that value.
 There are too many factors.
 It may even be impossible to directly correlate revenue to features.
 Therefore, the only measure of success in scrum is that the product owner is happy.

 So those two fields, often considered where the best and brightest go, have found that hours and other obvious metrics aren’t useful to measure productivity.
 So, why aren’t developers treated the same way?
 Why do we keep being excluded from the “Professional” list?

 I’m not suggesting any solution here.
 I just don’t have one.
-However, it helps explain things like calling developers resources.
-From that article:
+However, it helps explain things like calling developers resources: